Alan4247748/friendly-potato/docs/Tech Writing/The Hackers Hack.md

 Pegasus initially employed a combination of three separate vulnerabilities in iOS, collectively termed **"Trident."** This chain of vulnerabilities allowed the attacker to jailbreak the device and install the spyware.
 Pegasus has evolved to the point where it no longer needs any direct interaction from the targeted user, to deploy its spyware.

-This magical technique is called a **Zero Click Exploit.** Technically speaking I have no idea how the Israeli company NSO Group, can pull off executing on an attack vector with zero user interaction.
+This magical technique is called a **Zero Click Exploit.** Technically speaking I have no idea how the Israeli company NSO Group, can pull off executing this attack vector.

 However,

-- in 2019, sucessful zero-click attacks via WhatsApp where the attackers call a target's phone, and even if the call was not answered, spyware was installed.
+- In 2019, sucessful zero-click attacks via WhatsApp where the attackers call a target's phone, and even if the call was not answered, spyware was installed.
-- in 2021, iphone users reported compromised devices, **Pegasus** evolved to hacking your phone by knowing your `phone number.`
+- In 2021, iphone users reported compromised devices, **Pegasus** evolved to hacking your phone by knowing your `phone number.`

-**When the NSO Group or their customers wants to access your device they can.**
+**When the NSO Group // their customers wants to access your device they can.**